-Dogs5 and foxes are known to dig up turtle nests and eat the eggs.
-While feral cats can prey upon turtle hatchlings, they have not been observed nor are suspected to dig up nests (based on long-term opportunistic observations by experienced DBCA staff and supported by NTP nest predation data).
+Dogs and foxes are known to dig up turtle nests and eat the eggs.
+While feral cats will prey upon turtle hatchlings, they have not been observed nor are suspected to dig up nests (based on long-term opportunistic observations by experienced DBCA staff and supported by NTP nest predation data).
 NTP volunteers routinely record the presence of prints and tracks from introduced species and dingoes to help inform targeted management of introduced species.

-In 2022-23, volunteers recorded the tracks of dogs in ten of the eleven subsections in NW Cape division and two of the three subsections in the Cape Range division.
-Dog tracks were observed in the NW Cape Division on 37 of the 38 monitoring days and 2 of the 27 monitoring days in the Cape Range division.
+In 2023-24, volunteers recorded the tracks of dogs in all eleven subsections in NW Cape division, all three subsections in the Cape Range division and in one of the two subsections in the Coral Bay division.
+Dog tracks were observed in the NW Cape division on all 39 monitoring days, 4 of the 27 monitoring days in the Cape Range division and 3 of the 7 monitoring days in the Coral Bay division.

-Cat tracks were observed in eight of the eleven subsections in the NW Cape division and all three subsections in the Cape Range division.
-Cat tracks were observed on 24 of the 38 days in the NW Cape division while in the Cape Range division they were seen nearly every day (25 of the 27 monitoring days).
+Cat tracks were observed in five of the eleven subsections in the NW Cape division, all three subsections in the Cape Range division and both subsections in the Coral Bay division.
+Cat tracks were observed on 16 of the 39 days in the NW Cape division while in the Cape Range division they were seen on 8 of the 27 monitoring days.
+In the Coral Bay division, they were seen on 4 of the 7 monitoring days.